-Fundraising – Everyone has a part to play
+Fundraising – Everyone has a part

 Each Sea Cadet unit is a charity in its own right.
 They are responsible for raising the funds for their own activities, courses and events.
 When donating to a Sea Cadet unit, you can be certain that the money will be spent on young people in the local area.